hassaan4584/Swiftjective-C/about.md

 [Github](https://www.github.com){:target="_blank"} is used for source control, and each article and the entire [source code for this site](https://github.com/DreamingInBinary/Swiftjective-C){:target="_blank"} is available there for collaboration and learning purposes.
 It's free to use and to change however you wish.

 [Fathom](https://usefathom.com){:target="_blank"} is used for analytics, and it has an emphasis on respecting user privacy.
 It shows just what I need, and nothing more.

-Finally, accessibility is extremely important to me.
-If you spot anything off or have any suggestions to improve this site's accessibility, please get in touch.
-Additionally, feel free to open an issue or create a pull request.